bvandewe/pyneuro/docs/samples/desktop_controller.md

 # Desktop Controller

-REST API to remotely control a Candidate Desktop (incl.
-VDI and BYOD virtual desktops).
+REST API to remotely control a Desktop (i.e. the Docker Host running the controller) over HTTP.

 The Controller must:

 1. Register itself periodically (via CloudEvent) to the Desktops Registry (providing its IP address as the identifier to the Registry)
 2. Securely expose a set of `Commands` and `Queries` via a REST API (with OpenAPI 3.x specs) that enable remote control for the Desktop's `HostInfo` and `UserInfo` (wrapping Linux Shell commands as HTTP Requests)
 3. Maintain various local files (e.g. `/data/hostinfo.json`, `/data/userinfo.json`) that other apps (on the Desktop VM) may rely upon (Screen Logger).
-4. Trigger remote execution of arbitrary custom Shell scripts to be run on the Desktop VM (not the controller's container!)
+4. Trigger remote execution of custom Shell scripts to be run on the Desktop VM (not the controller's container!)

 [[_TOC_]]